 Students are continually teacher- assessed throughout the course with verbal and written feedback.
-There is a mock exam in December of year 13 and then the externally set exam which occurs in April of year 13 also.
+There is a mock exam in December for Year 13 and then the externally set exam which occurs in April of year 13 also.
 This is worth 40% of the grade.
 There is a long preparatory period to allow students to study towards their final outcome with their teacher's advice.
+Yr 12 students have a mock exam in June.

 The Art department at Marlborough has a long standing excellent reputation both within the county and further afield.
-Our results are outstanding in particular this year seeing 100% of students obtaining A\-B. The students average grade this year was an A grade.
+Our results are outstanding often seeing 100% of students obtaining 9 - 6.
+The students average grade this year was an A grade.
 We also offer photography here at Marlborough and have four dedicated large art rooms including a dark room.
 We have an excellent team of teachers with a broad range of specialising including, Painting, 3:D and sculpture, photography and Textiles.